janeczku/docker-alpine-kubernetes/README.md

 It is recommended to use the image tagged as 'latest'.

 Additionally, images are tagged with the version of the [Alpine Docker](http://gliderlabs.com/) image they are derived from suffixed with a Alpine-kubernetes version number.
 For example: `3.2.1.0` where  `3.2` is the version of the Alpine Docker base image used and `1.0` is the version of the Alpine-kubernetes image derived from that 3.2 base image.

-## About the DNS-resolver

-On container start the DNS-resolver reads the NAMESERVERS and SEARCH domains in /etc/resolv.conf and then registers itself as the local resolver.
-When the resolver receives a single-label DNS query from a process running in the container it will resolve the query by appending the SEARCH domains and querying the appropriate nameservers.

 ### Configuration
-The behavior of the DNS-resolver can be changed by providing environment variables when starting the container.
-This allows you to e.g. specify specific nameservers or search-domains taking precedence over the values in the containers resolv.conf.
+The behavior of the DNS resolver can be configure by providing environment variables when starting the container.
+This allows you - inter alia - to specify specific nameservers or search-domains to take precedence over the values in the containers resolv.conf.
 Read the documentation for [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) to find out what configuration variables can be passed on container start.

 ## Credits